Leucauge mariana: Copulation

 Cheliceral clasping occurs just before copulation begins.
 The females spreads her chelicerae and opens her fangs as the male approaches, then closes her fangs to clasp the basal segment of the male's chelicerae; her chelicerae hook onto ledges on this segment of the male's chelicera; the male’s fangs remain closed.
 The chelicerae remain clasped throughout copulation and the female can interrupt copulation by breaking off the clasp.
 During copulation males perform leg tapping, abdomen bobbing and rocking behaviors - the same behaviors seen in pre-copulatory sequences.
 The male also performs bursts of rhythmic leg pushes with his front legs (I-II) against the front legs of the female.
-Bursts of male pushing occur when the basal heamtodocha of the palp is inflated.
+Bursts of male pushing occur when the basal hematodocha of the palp is inflated.
 Genital coupling occurs when the male extends one of his pedipalps to make contact with the female's abdomen and attempts to insert it into her epigynum.
 The male's palpal insertions were of two types: long insertions lasting for about a minute, and short insertions on the order of a second.
 Long insertions occur more often during early stages of copulation, but orders vary.
 Short insertions occur in bursts, with each insertion lasting a second or two.
 Short insertions occur more often toward the end of copulation, but order varies.
 After a burst of short insertions the male withdraws his palp and then extends his other palp to contact the female’s genitalia.
 Long insertions occur more when a male copulates with a virgin female; multiple insertions were rare in matings with non-virgin females.
 In some attempted insertions the male’s palp do not engage properly with the epigynum (“flubs”).
 During insertions inflatable sacs in the pedipalp (the hematodochae) inflate and deflate, probably locking the palp to the female’s epigynum and moving the tip of the male’s embolus (the sperm transfer organ) deeper into the female.
 There are multiple inflation and deflation cycles during each long insertion, while there is only a single inflation and deflation during each short insertion.
 Insemination occurs early during copulation when the sperm is transferred by the embolus into chamber I of the female’s spermatheca.
 Sperm is then decapsulated and gradually moves deeper into the female, into chamber II and III.